ROB ROSE: Schools and taxis — the emperor is naked

 But the contradictions in the lockdown rules speak to a far cruder political calculation.

-The ANC was advised on two things by the Medical Advisory Council (MAC), insiders tell the FM: first, if you’re serious about limiting infections during the peak, you can’t afford to have taxis at 100% capacity; secondly, the science says schools should, largely, be kept open.
+The ANC was advised on two things by the Ministerial Advisory Committee (MAC) – the group of doctors and scientists advising the government on Covid-19 – insiders tell the FM: first, if you’re serious about limiting infections during the peak, you can’t afford to have taxis at 100% capacity; second, the science says schools should, largely, be kept open.

-And yet, president Cyril Ramaphosa’s decisions on both those issues, alarmingly, appears to have gone against the advice of the scientists.
+And yet, President Cyril Ramaphosa’s decisions on both those issues, alarmingly, appear to have gone against the advice of the scientists.
 How could this be?

 Lumkile Mondi, economics lecturer at Wits University, told the FM yesterday that it’s simple: these were political choices, made because the ANC is politically weak.

-It creates manifest absurdities, as The Economist pointed out last week when it said: “South Africa has reopened casinos, but only a fraction of classrooms”.
+It creates manifest absurdities, as The Economist pointed out last week when it said: “SA has reopened casinos, but only a fraction of classrooms.”

-Ralph Mathekga, one of SA’s foremost political analysts, says this is a “comic and tragic case,” reflecting how little control the government really has.
-“The government cannot tell anyone to stop doing anything, except for pleading with various groups not to take the fight too far, to save lives,” he told the FM.
+Ralph Mathekga, one of SA’s foremost political analysts, says this is a “comic and tragic case”, reflecting how little control the government really has.
+“The government cannot tell anyone to stop doing anything, except for pleading with various groups not to take the fight too far, to save lives,” he tells the FM.

 This shows, Mathekga argues, that the government “has lost control”.
 It’s a point underscored by the closure of schools last week.